plainionist/Plainion.GraphViz/docs/HowTos/Visualize code dependencies.md

 A package can have one or more clusters which would then be mapped to [Clusters](../Clusters) in the graph.
 The "include" and "exclude" directives within a cluster map to namespaces.

-You can then either analyse the dependencies between packages by selecting the packages of interest or within one package by just selecting a particular one.
+You can then either analyze the dependencies between packages by selecting the packages of interest or within one package by just selecting a particular one.

 ![](../Screenshots/GenerateGraphFromPackageSpec.png)